mariodesimone99/agent_exploration/README.md

 # Frontier Exploration Algorithm
-This Project is an implementation of frontier exploration algorithm, the latter is a detailed guide about the structure of codes and files.
+This Project is an implementation of space exploration algorithm, the latter is a detailed guide about the structure of codes and files.

 ## Libraries
 First in the file **`requirements.txt`** there is a list of the library used